Seraclin/cs370/README.md

 ### Why Does This Exist?

-This is a semester-long project for CS370: Computer Science Practicum Fall 2022 at Emory University, aiming to practice Scrum methodology and make a team project that both provides experience and teamwork.
-"Otherside" is an online, multiplayer, co-op, rogue-like game about a ghost with the unique ability of possessing enemies.
+This is a semester-long project for CS370: Computer Science Practicum Fall 2022 at Emory University, aiming to practice Scrum methodology and make a team project that both provides experience and teamwork. ***Otherside*** is an online, multiplayer, co-op, rogue-like game about a ghost with the unique ability of possessing enemies.
 Like many games out there, it aims to give enjoyment, relaxation and to offer you and your friends a fun time.

 ### Organization

 The Unity project was made in version `2021.3.10f1` in C#.
 Photon and ParrelSync are used online.
 In the `cs370/Game/Otherside/Assets` folder, are subfolders for sprites, tilesets, sounds, scripts, scenes, etc. named accordingly.
 Unity has files called “scene” files which store all the data for each level.
-Assets can be dragged into the scene in the form of “GameObjects”.
-These GameObjects can have a number of components attached to them that further modify their behavior such as scripts, colliders, animators.
-In the Resources folder, we save players, enemies, items, and abilities as “prefabs”: custom “GameObjects” that can be reused.
-For example, our “Player” prefab holds many script components for health, interacting, controls/movement, possession, and abilities, various colliders, UI elements, an animator, and audio listener.
-All prefabs must be stored in “Resources” and cannot be located in any subfolders.
+Assets can be dragged into the scene in the form of `GameObjects`.
+These `GameObjects` can have a number of components attached to them that further modify their behavior such as scripts, colliders, animators.
+In the Resources folder, we save players, enemies, items, and abilities as `prefabs`: custom `GameObjects` that can be reused.
+For example, our `Player` prefab holds many script components for health, interacting, controls/movement, possession, and abilities, various colliders, UI elements, an animator, and audio listener.
+All prefabs must be stored in `Assets/Resources` and cannot be located in any subfolders.

-Refer to the ‘Zombie’ prefab for creating an enemy.
+Refer to the `Zombie` prefab for creating an enemy.
 Enemies must follow a certain structure:

-* They must override the `enemy_base_anim` animator controller with their own Animator Override Controller.
+* They must override the `enemy_base_anim` animator controller with their own `Animator Override Controller`.
 They must also have an idle and run animation.
-* Must have 2 ability holder scripts (for primary and secondary abilities) that inherit from the ‘Ability’ ScriptableObject
+* Must have two `AbilityHolder` scripts (for primary and secondary abilities) that inherit from the ‘Ability’ ScriptableObject
-* Those two ability holder scripts must be referenced by the AbilityArray script (order matters)
+* Those two `AbilityHolder` scripts must be referenced by the `AbilityArray` script (order matters)

-Ability information is inherited from the Ability abstract class and is organized in the form of ScriptableObjects (attribute containers).
-For example, the RangedAbility inherits attributes/methods from Ability and defines other custom attributes (e.g. bullet speed).
-These ScriptableObjects can be dragged onto any AbilityHolder script to change that GameObject’s ability.
+Ability information is inherited from the `Ability` abstract class and is organized in the form of `ScriptableObjects` (attribute containers).
+For example, the `RangedAbility` inherits attributes/methods from `Ability` and defines other custom attributes (e.g. bullet speed).
+These `ScriptableObjects` can be dragged onto any `AbilityHolder` script to change that GameObject’s ability.

 ### Setup